openqasm/openqasm/source/language/types.rst

 percent sign, or an element from the Unicode character categories Lu/Ll/Lt/Lm/Lo/NI :cite:`noauthorUnicodeNodate`.
 Continuation characters may contain numbers.
 Variable identifiers may not override a reserved identifier.

 In addition to being assigned values within a program, all of the classical types can be initialized on declaration.
 Multiple comma-separated declarations can occur after the typename with optional assignment on declaration for each.
 Any classical variable or Boolean that is not explicitly initialized is undefined.
 Classical types can be mutually cast to one another using the typename.

-We use the notation to denote the width and precision of fixed point numbers, where is the number of sign bits, is the number of integer bits, and is the number of fractional bits.
+We use the notation ``s:m:f`` to denote the width and precision of fixed point numbers, where ``s`` is the number of sign bits, ``m`` is the number of integer bits, and ``f`` is the number of fractional bits.
 It is necessary to specify low-level classical representations since OpenQASM operates at the intersection of gates/analog control and digital feedback and we need to be able to